Cosmic flashes pinpointed to a surprising location in space

 Fast radio bursts are unpredictable, extremely short flashes of light from space.
 Astronomers have struggled to understand them ever since they were first discovered in 2007.
 So far, they have only ever been seen by radio telescopes.

 Each flash lasts only thousandths of a second.
-Yet each one sends out as much energy as the Sun produces in a day.
+Yet each one sends out as much energy as the Sun gives out in a day.
 Several hundred flashes go off every day, and they have been seen all over the sky.
 Most lie at huge distances from Earth, in galaxies billions of light years away.

 In two papers published in parallel this week in the journals Nature and Nature Astronomy, an international team of astronomers present observations that take scientists a step closer to solving the mystery – while also raising new puzzles.
 The team is led jointly by Franz Kirsten (Chalmers, Sweden, and ASTRON, Netherlands) and Kenzie Nimmo (ASTRON and University of Amsterdam).